triggermesh/bridges/bridges/kafka-display/README.md

 # Kafka to event-display service

-This sample logs messages sent throught Kafka into an `event-display` service.
+This sample Bridge logs messages sent throught Kafka into an `event-display` service.

 ## Components